-Now let's look at the example if you don't want to assign the route to a specific IP but to a named connection.
+Now let's look at the example if you don't want to assign the route to a specific router-IP but to a named connection:

 # sudo route -nv add -net 10.10.10.0/24 -interface ppp0

-Please not, that the rules above are only temporary, which means they get dropped as soon as you close the (VPN) connection.
-If you'd like to add persistent routes which remain intact over multiple connections, please follow the steps below.
+Please note that the rules above are only temporary, which means they get dropped as soon as you close the (VPN) connection or reboot your mac.
+If you'd like to add persistent routes which remain intact over multiple connections and restarts, please follow the steps below.

 It is exactly as easy to add persistent routes to macOS as it is to add temporary routes:

-First, let's list all our network devices in order to find the name we need later:
+First, let's list all our network devices in order to find the name of our interface (we need it later):